FlorLutz/bike-help/README.md

 # bike-help

 This is an app that helps cyclists in need for a quick fix for their bike.
 Along their way, people encounter common annoying problems like a flat tire or a torn bowden wire.
 At the same time, there might be people closeby who happen to have a little time and the right tools to help out.
 Bike Help wants to connect these people and contribute to an active cycling community.
+This App was developed as a final project for his Full-Stack WebDev Training at Spiced Academy.
+The approach was to create a mobile first app, that works well in portrait mode.
+Some of the technologies used were: NextJS AppRputer, React, Typescript, Tailwind, MapBox and MongoDB with mongoose.
+As for now, there are no intentions for offering this app for users.
+Feel free to get in touch with me.
+Any feedback is gladly welcome.
 Here are user stories that illustrate its use cases.

 ## User Story 1: Basic Layout